BlueBrain/Currentscape/README.md

     import currentscape

-### Plotting your first Currentscape
+### Quick Start: Plotting your first Currentscape

-Given voltage and current data (see [Run cell and plot Currentscape](#run-cell-and-plot-Currentscape) example below for how to get voltage and currents from a cell), as well as an adequate config json file, producing a currenscape figure should be as simple as
+Given voltage and current data (see [Run cell and plot Currentscape](#run-cell-and-plot-Currentscape) example below for how to get voltage and currents from a cell), as well as an adequate config json file, producing a Currentscape figure should be as simple as

     import os
     import numpy as np